nextflow-io/crg-course-nov16/README.md

 During this tutorial you will implement a proof of concept of a RNA-Seq pipeline which:

-1. Index a genome file.
+1. Indexes a genome file.
-2. Map read pairs against the genome.
+2. Maps read pairs against the genome.
-3. Perform quantification.
+3. Performs quantification.

 ### Step 1 - Command line parameters